 A related ‘best practice’ proposal calls for governments to establish ‘referral units’ – teams of experts that analyse flagged content to assess its legal status.

-Internet content or access providers in Europe are already compelled to take down content if they feel its illegality is crystal clear.
+Internet content or access providers in Europe are already compelled to forward material to law enforcement if they feel its illegality is crystal clear.
 But often the line between dissenting content and terrorist content is blurry.

 “We can't expect an ISP has the right level of knowledge of terrorist content to know if something is illegal or not,” Klaasen said.

 “So we have to find a clever way to share the expertise within the Government with the ISPs.”

 Any content deemed illegal is dealt with by a third proposal, for a notice and takedown scheme.

 The Clean IT standard is being coordinated with a notice and takedown scheme being managed by the European Commissioner’s Director General of Markets.

 One of the more recent “best practice” proposals put on the agenda has not yet been published within the draft text.

 It has been proposed that an as-yet undecided authority create a database of content that has been deemed illegal and removed from a server under the flagging, notice and takedown mechanisms.

 “Usually when illegal material is found on a server hosted by an Internet company and is removed, it pops up two days later somewhere else,” Klaasen said.